Rohan-s18/CSDS338_Lab/README.md

 ## Contact
+You can contact me during each lab that will be in **Glennan 408 5:30-6:20pm on Wednesdays**.
 I will be going through the Lab content in my office hours, so if you have any questions just let me know over there.
 Additionally you can send me an email at:
 rxs1182@case.edu
 rohan.b.singh54@gmail.com